 It is silly to use the individual’s usual behaviour to argue that group stereotypes are not accurate.
 The stereotypes are only applicable to the individual when the individual decides to make them applicable by adopting a social identity.
 This is not 100% of the time.
 For most people, a social identity only matters when a different social group is encountered or a one-off event occurs.

 Because individuals often act in conformity with stereotypes, advertisers often define stereotypes in the hope that the target audience will conform to them.
-For example, the lamb industry has often promoted the stereotype that there is something very Australian about eating lamb, (sheep are actually eaten all over the world.)
+For example, the lamb industry has often promoted the stereotype that there is something very Australian about eating lamb (sheep are actually eaten all over the world.)
 The campaign has been picked up by other businesses, such as McDonalds, which has also exploited the stereotype that as well as eating lamb, Australians put beetroot on hamburgers.
 For McDonalds, the stereotypes help build a localised affinity that makes the fast food chain appear less generic.
-Vegemite is another product that is stereotyped as something that true Australians consume.
-Compared to lamb, it is perhaps a better product to create the Australian stereotype because it is a uniquely Australian product (made from beer yeast) and most people from other countries can’t stand it.

 According to McDonalds, Aussies love lamb and put beetroot on hamburgers.

-Although Patterson never gained the same popularity in Australia, many other Australian entertainers have created caricatures based on negative Australian stereotypes.
+Although Patterson never gained the same popularity in Australia as he did in Britain, many other Australian entertainers have created caricatures based on negative Australian stereotypes.
 Sometimes the caricatures aim to be funny, but at other times, they have prejudicial elements that reflect social divisions within Australian society.
-For example, left wing political cartoonist Andrew Weldon created a "funny" comic strip proposing that Australian traditions involve generalising, deindividualising, stereotyping, distrusting, being prejudiced, and making assumptions in the name of humour.
+For example, cartoonist Andrew Weldon created a "funny" comic strip proposing that Australian traditions involve generalising, deindividualising, stereotyping, distrusting, being prejudiced, and making assumptions in the name of humour.
 Ironically, his humour was based on prejudice, generalising, de-individualisation and stereotyping so in a way, his work demonstrated his possession of the Australian characteristics he sought to distance himself from.
-Furthermore, since all his Australians were white, he was demonstrating a belief that the prototypical Australia is white.
+Furthermore, since all his Australians were white, he was demonstrating a belief that the prototypical Australian was white.

 The use of derogatory stereotypes is also a feature of Australian movies.
 A very notable example of such stereotyping was The Adventures of Priscilla, Queen of the Desert (1994).
 Directed by Stephan Elliot, Priscilla was created as a homosexual "correction" to Paul Hogan's Crocodile Dundee (1986).
 It followed the story of gays bringing some sophistication to the outback Australia, which was stereotyped as being home to racist, vulgar and intolerant people.
 In one scene, Elliot showed outback men watching a Filipino woman shoot ping pong balls out of her vagina.
 The scene aimed to build a stereotype that outback men were uncultured, racist, lewd and intolerant and that Asian women were crude sluts.
 The stereotype proved contagious and many film critics had trouble differentiating fact from stereotypical fiction.
 One of these film critics was Paul Byrnes, who wrote of the movie as if it were reality: